Gender neutrality in languages with grammatical gender: Germanic languages

+In most Germanic languages, nouns have a grammatical gender.
+The English language is the major exception to this, as most nouns in the English language became genderless between the 11th and 14th centuries.

+Dutch

+In Dutch, nouns were traditionally masculine, feminine or neuter, but the distinction between masculine and feminine nouns has become blurred as both use the article de (as opposed to het for neuter words).
+This has led to the rise of a partial common gender.
+However, personal pronouns remain gendered (masculine hij versus feminine zij).

+There have been different proposals in Dutch to broaden the use of gender-neutral pronouns.
+Most notably, the pronoun die or hen (direct object form: hen or die, indirect object form: hun or die, possessive form: hun or diens) started gaining traction around 2016.
+These pronouns are endorsed by the website of the leading Dutch dictionary publisher Van Dale and have been acknowledged by the Dutch Language Union since 2022.

+More traditionally, Dutch has employed a variety of means to accommodate cases where the gender of a person is not known.
+Standard solutions include the use of degene ("the one"; unstressed) and diegene ("that one"; stressed).

 German

 The German language uses three grammatical genders: masculine, feminine, and neuter for all nouns, pronouns, and adjectives.
 The declension system employs suffixes to mark the grammatical gender (m/f/n), number (singular/plural), and grammatical case (nominative, dative, accusative, genitive) of German nouns and adjectives.
 Nouns referring to people are mostly masculine or feminine, corresponding to their sex.
 A mixed group of men and women traditionally requires the use of masculine forms; only a group consisting entirely of women uses the feminine plural noun forms.
 Masculine forms are used for individuals or groups when the sex is not known.
 Starting in the 1990s, feminists and others have advocated for more gender-neutral usage, creating modified noun forms which have received mixed reactions.

 Background

 As in other languages, the masculine word is typically unmarked and only the feminine form requires use of a suffix added to the root to mark it.
 Feminine forms of German nouns are usually created by adding -in to the root, which corresponds to the masculine form.
 For example, the root for secretary is the masculine form Sekretär.
 Adding the feminine suffix yields Sekretärin ("woman secretary"; plural: Sekretärinnen: "women secretaries").